SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Workflow_Details/Workflows.md

 **In the vast majority of cases, you do not need to include returnToUser on any node, and do not need to set it to true.
 That field was specifically created for a very niche use-case where the user would want to have work continue after a response was sent, such as the lengthy process of generating memories, while a workflow lock node allows the user to continue talking to the LLM in the meantime.
-As such- do not use this unless you are CERTAIN you need it.**
+As such, do not use this unless you are CERTAIN you need it.**

 #### Important note about `allowTools`